-Those of you who write either Young Adult (YA) fiction or adult romance are probably aware of the new “trend” in town–the New Adult (NA) novel.
-In recent months, we’ve heard of several indie (self-published) New Adult novels hitting bestseller lists–and subsequently getting snatched up by major publishers–and of some established YA authors moving into New Adult (for instance, Firelight–series author Sophie Jordan and Luxe-series author Jennifer L. Armentrout).
-There is clear evidence that New Adult books are going to take over a larger share of the market in the coming months, which leads many people to ask, just what is New Adult?
+Those of you who write either Young Adult (YA) fiction or adult romance are probably aware of the new “trend” in town–the New Adult novel.
+In recent months, we’ve heard of several indie (self-published) New Adult novels hitting bestseller lists–and subsequently getting snatched up by major publishers–and of some established YA authors moving into New Adult novels (for instance, Firelight–series author Sophie Jordan and Luxe-series author Jennifer L. Armentrout).
+There is clear evidence that New Adult novels are going to take over a larger share of the market in the coming months, which leads many people to ask, just what is New Adult?

 There are definitely some misconceptions out there.
 Some people seem to think that New Adult simply means that you take a usual YA-type story, make your protagonist slightly older (say, college-aged) and add in some explicit sex.
 I would disagree with this assessment–I think there’s way more to it than that.
 I would say that, while YA is all about discovering “firsts” (first loves, first hurts, first self-discoveries), NA is more about that transition into adulthood–about finding your “adult” self as you separate from a childhood that was mostly “ruled” by adults.
 New Adult is about making your own way in the world–about taking those first steps into adulthood, discovering independence and self-sufficiency.

-What else do you need to know about New Adult fiction?
+What else do you need to know about New Adult novels?
 Protagonists are generally anywhere from 18 – 25 (or thereabouts).
 Content can be more sexually explicit, but not necessarily so.
 The themes vary widely–just as with any sort of fiction–as do settings.
 You can write a paranormal NA, a realistic-fic NA, a fantasy NA.
 There can be a strong romance element–or not.

 These type books have been out there all along.
-I would say that Stephen Chbosky’s The Perks of Being a Wallflower is a NA novel, even though it wasn’t explicitly marketed as one.
+I would say that Stephen Chbosky’s The Perks of Being a Wallflower is a new adult novel, even though it wasn’t explicitly marketed as one.
 I could probably make a case for Nicholas Sparks’ The Notebook being NA, too–at least, if you took away the “modern day” chapters where the characters are elderly.
 And yes, I’d say that Fifty Shades of Grey is NA (and possibly what sparked the “trend”).

-The success of many recent NA novels–both indie and through major publishers–has proven that there is a market for these books.
+The success of many recent new adult novels–both indie and through major publishers–has proven that there is a market for these books.
 Readers are hungry for them, clamoring for them.
 So why not consider writing one?